-Margaret Anderson (photo)(1886-1973) and Jane Heap (1883-1964), partners and free-thinking literary figures, for founding, editing, and publishing The Little Review, an avant-garde magazine that featured works by some of the most influential modern American and English writers between 1914 and 1929.
+Margaret Anderson (photo)(1886-1973) and Jane Heap (1883-1964), partners and free-thinking literary figures, for editing and publishing The Little Review, an avant-garde magazine that featured works by some of the most influential modern American and English writers between 1914 and 1929.
 See Jane Heap for her photo.

 This couple were key figures in Chicago’s literary renaissance of the early 20th century.
 As co-editors of the celebrated avant-garde journal The Little Review, they provided an early forum for some of the era’s greatest writers and thinkers, including Emma Goldman, Amy Lowell, T. S. Eliot, Gertrude Stein, Sherwood Anderson, Ernest Hemingway, William Butler Yeats, Hart Crane, Ben Hecht, and Ezra Pound.

 Their professional and personal partnership was centered in Chicago for only a few years, but their impact was far-reaching and historic.

 Margaret Anderson’s life was marked by rebelliousness and a search for creative stimulation.
 Born in Indianapolis in 1886, she came to Chicago in 1908 and became immersed in the city’s nascent literary community.
 Dissatisfied with available outlets for the wealth of creativity emerging here and elsewhere, she launched The Little Review in March 1914.
 Operated from a small office in South Michigan Avenue’s Fine Arts Building, the magazine had trouble in attracting financial support but did not lack for written contributions.
 Its pages were open to a diverse range of literature, poetry, and philosophical and political views.